mhodierne1402/data-science-ml-portfolio/image-caption-generator/README.md

 - Trained on datasets of images paired with human-written captions - using the Flickr8K dataset.
 - Three main architectures will be explored:
 A convolutional neural network plus recurrent neural network architecture
-An attention-based mechanism which improves relevancy through visual guidance, and
+An attention-based mechanism that improves relevancy through visual guidance, and
 Transformer models designed for parallelized computation and enhanced contextual modeling through self-attention.